-Even the staunchest Kenyan patriot will readily admit that one of the country’s biggest problems is crime.
-It ranges from petty snatch theft and mugging to violent armed robbery, carjacking and, of course, white-collar crime and corruption.
+Crime in Kenya ranges from petty snatch theft and mugging to violent armed robbery, carjacking and white-collar crime and corruption.
 As a visitor you needn’t feel paranoid, but you should always keep your wits about you, particularly at night.

 Mugging While pickpocketing and bag snatching are the most common crimes, armed muggings do occur in Nairobi and on the coast.
 Always take taxis after dark.